stitchdata/docs/_data-structure/rejected-records.md

 # -------------------------- #

 intro: |
+  {% include misc/data-files.html %}

   From time to time, Stitch may run into problems when attempting to load data into your destination.
 For example: A table contains more columns than the destination's supported limit.

   On your end, this will usually look like you're missing data.
-When Stitch is unable to load data, however, the occurrence will be logged in a table named `{{ rejected-records.name }}`.
+When Stitch is unable to load data, however, the occurrence will be logged in a table named `{{ stitch.system-tables.sdc-rejected.name }}`.
 Every integration schema created by Stitch will include this table as well as the other tables in the integration.

   This rejection log can be useful for investigating data discrepancies and troubleshooting errors surfaced during the data loading process.